engooyen/majel/README.md

 ```
 Copy the auth token as mentioned in the tutorial and replace [ADD YOUR AUTH TOKEN HERE]

+## Invite the bot to your server

+The writebots.com link above also contains a section on how to generate the invite link for the bot.
+Follow the instructions.
+When you get to the point where you need to specify the permissions for the bot in the Discord developer interface, check

+* Send Messages
+* Embed Links
+* Attach Files

+This should give a permissions mask of 51200, which will be part of the generated URL in the `permissions` parameter.

 ## Start your bot

 ```
 nodemon .
 ```

+(If you have a non-global installation of `nodemon`, the command to start `nodemon` may look differently.
+Refer to the `nodemon` installation instructions above.)

 Your terminal should look something like this:
 ```